davetayl/kvm_automation_lab_build/README.md

 ## The build basics
 This lab is intended to be installed on a single Debian host acting as a KVM host.
-A person should be able to build a basic debian host, then set some basic perameters in teh inventory file and run an ansible build.
+A person should be able to build a basic debian host, then set some basic perameters in the inventory file and run an ansible build.

 ## To Do
 - define kvm host config